Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 FmodManager.StopSnapshot(FmodSnapshots.Paused);
 ```

 `StartSnapshot(path)` applies a snapshot until `StopSnapshot(path)` removes it with its authored fade. `StopSnapshotImmediately(path)` cuts.
-A second `StartSnapshot` for a snapshot that is already applied does nothing. `IsSnapshotActive(path)` reports whether it is applied, and stays true through the fade out. `SetSnapshotIntensity(path, intensity)` scales how strongly an applied snapshot pulls the mixer toward its authored state, from 0.0 to 1.0.
+A second `StartSnapshot` for a snapshot that is already applied does nothing. `IsSnapshotActive(path)` reports whether it is applied, and stays true through the fade out.
 The generated `FmodSnapshots` class holds the paths as constants.

+A snapshot's intensity is authored in FMOD Studio and is not a parameter the API can set.
+To vary it at runtime, the sound designer automates the intensity on a parameter, and the game drives that parameter with `SetGlobalParameter` or on the snapshot's own instance.

 The calls hold no handle.
 FMOD keeps a started snapshot alive until it stops, and the calls find it again by its path.
 A snapshot with a timeline that ends on its own can also be fired through `PlaySoundOneShot`.